Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 can.

-Ques: O.K you mentioned that your organization is
+Question: O.K.
+You mentioned that your organization is

 partitioned in to how many parts and how do they operate if we may know?

-Ans: basically I have
+Answer: basically I have

 First: The Zenith